jonathan-portillo/todo-frontend/README.md

 ## Status

+- Alot of progress tonight, fixed issue with components not rerendering on submits.
+I complely missed updating allTask state.
+Created a delete button for my tasks.
+All thats really left now is to make sure that the descriptions are functioning, need to connect noteDescription to global state.
 - Doing a bit of brain storming.
 Trying to figure out the design of the dashboard.
 - Can now display all tasks created on dashboard.
 Next will be implementing fuctionality and working on rerendering pages when submitting a new task.
 - Fixed issue with calling on todo_title end points.
 Next is going to be displaying a list of those titles.